Council Fire

 Companies typically use a hierarchy of data quality for Scope 3 calculations:

 Supplier-specific data is the gold standard — actual emissions data from your suppliers, allocated to your purchases.
-Few companies have this at scale, but it's increasingly available through platforms like CDP Supply Chain and emerging digital product passports.
+Platforms like CDP Supply Chain, Ecovadis, and emerging digital product passports are making this more available, though coverage remains uneven.

-Activity-based data uses physical metrics (tons of material purchased, kilometers shipped, nights in hotels) combined with emission factors.
+Activity-based data uses physical metrics (tons of material, kilometers shipped, hotel nights) combined with emission factors.
 More accurate than spend-based methods but requires detailed operational data.

 Spend-based data applies emission factors per dollar spent in a given category.
 It's the most accessible method — you already have procurement data — but also the least precise.
 Industry averages mask huge variation between suppliers.

-Most organizations use a combination, applying higher-quality methods where data allows and spend-based estimates for the long tail of smaller categories.
+Most organizations use a combination, applying higher-quality methods where data allows and spend-based estimates elsewhere.

-Screening first.
+Screen first.
 Before investing in detailed measurement across all 15 categories, conduct a screening assessment to identify which categories are most significant.
-Focus your measurement and reduction efforts where emissions are concentrated.
+Focus your resources where emissions concentrate — for most companies, that's purchased goods and services.

-Product lifecycle thinking.
-Scope 3 forces you to think about your product's entire life — from raw materials through manufacturing, use, and disposal.
-This often reveals that design decisions made early in product development have the biggest impact on lifecycle emissions.
+Think in products.
+Scope 3 forces you to consider your product's entire life cycle.
+Design decisions made early in product development often have the biggest impact on lifecycle emissions.
+Companies integrating Scope 3 thinking into R&D and product design are finding genuine competitive advantages.

 Council Fire's Perspective

-Scope 3 is where we see the most anxiety — and the most opportunity — among our clients.
-The anxiety comes from the measurement challenge: the data gaps feel overwhelming, and the uncertainty margins can make the whole exercise seem futile.
-We get that.
+Scope 3 is where we see the most anxiety among clients — and the most strategic opportunity.
+The anxiety comes from data gaps and uncertainty margins that make the whole exercise feel futile.
+We understand that.

-The companies that invest in Scope 3 capabilities now — building supplier relationships, improving data systems, and integrating value chain thinking into product design and procurement — will have a meaningful advantage as these pressures intensify.
-Those that wait will find themselves scrambling to build capabilities under regulatory deadline pressure, with less leverage and less time.
+The companies investing in Scope 3 capabilities now — building supplier relationships, improving data systems, integrating value chain thinking into procurement and design — are building a genuine strategic advantage.
+Those waiting for regulatory certainty will find themselves scrambling under deadline pressure with less leverage and less time.

 Scope 3 Emissions — sustainability in practice